emsig/elfe3D/README.md

 _Getting started:_

-You find the `elfe3D` manual including instalation instructions in `elfe3D/elfe3D/README.md`.
+You find the `elfe3D` source code in `elfe3D/elfe3D/` and the manual including instalation instructions in `elfe3D/elfe3D/README.md`.
 `elfe3D` can be compiled with the provided Makefile.
 Note that, the open source mesh generator `tetgen` and the direct solver `MUMPS` must be installed additionally.